 - The Shareholders Assembly, in which owners can discuss ownership issues such as major borrowing by the company, liquidity and dividends; and,

 - The Family Council, a forum for family members to discuss family issues that have a bearing on the business.

 This seminar examines the development of successors as a continuous process which begins ideally when children are young and just learning about the business and continues even after the young adult has taken charge of the business.
 Drawing on the extensive literature on adult development, we describe the best practices family leaders can follow in responding to the developmental needs of young successors at every stage of their careers.
 The framework used is the stage model of family development described in “Generation to Generation: Life Cycles of the Family Business.”
 The topic is complex and best explored in a seminar format with several family members in attendance over 2 to 3 days.
 However, a descriptive version can be offered in a forum setting.
-If time permits, a program on this topic can include:

 A seminar providing a hands-on, step-by-step guidance in evaluating and developing successor-candidates and designing a system for choosing the leader(s).
 The key steps in selecting successors include: